whitneyburton/portfolios/students/1710-back/young-jung/20180302-young-joon-jung-mod3.md

 ## Areas of Emphasis
 I set out to learn about API and how to create and consume them.
 I also wanted to start thinking about preparing for the job hunt.

-I struggled during this mod when it came to my learning, I felt very confident during the first two weeks but the brownfield project dashed my confidence and I didn't learn as much as I could have due.
-I felt that lack of confidence through to the final eval where I performed badly.

-I feel that there was too much pressure on the job hunt during this mod, maybe for some that is fine but I struggled and needed to back off on thinking about the job hunt.
-Turing is a non-profit, getting grads placed sooner is better for the grad as well as for Turing's reputation but learning is important as well.
-Maybe move the job hunt pressure towards the end of the mod when people are happily working on their personal projects.

 ## Self-Assessment

 | Section | Category | Score |